 2011 was the first year of data collection for other work-related lung diseases (OLDs).
 Other lung diseases from exposures in the workplace include breathing problems that are not necessarily chronic in nature, in addition to those that are chronic.
 Conditions that we have identified since beginning OLDs surveillance include acute conditions such as chemical irritation/irritative bronchitis where an acute exposure results in a health provider visit and treatment, with resolution of symptoms.
 Other conditions covered include smoke inhalation from fires or burning material, infectious agents from exposures at work, and chemical pneumonitis.
 Chronic conditions are also included in this grouping, with other pneumoconiosis such as hard metal lung disease and coal workers' pneumoconiosis.
 A physician board-certified in internal and occupational medicine reviews all medical records to determine first, whether the condition is work-related and secondly, the nature of the illness and classification into general categories of disease.
 In cases where the work-relatedness of the exposure is unclear, additional medical records may be obtained and/or a patient interview completed.

-Table 10 shows the distribution of diseases reported by year, from 2017-2022.
-2011-2016 data can be found in prior annual reports.
+Table 10 shows the distribution of diseases reported by year, from 2018-2023.
+2011-2017 data can be found in prior annual reports.
 Over all the years, chemical irritation/irritative bronchitis and chemical pneumonitis were the most common conditions.

 Each year varies slightly in the types of conditions reported, in part related to the reporting sources within a given year.
 In 2011 and 2012, hospitals and Workers' Compensation reported 72% of the 139 cases, and 68% of the 191 cases, respectively.
 In 2013 and 2014, the Michigan Poison Center (MPC) and hospitals reported 69% of the 162 cases, and 63% of the 150 cases, respectively.
 In 2015, hospitals reported 59% of the 167 cases, followed by Workers' Compensation reporting 16% of the cases (Table 11).
-In 2016 through 2022 the MPC and hospitals, respectively, reported the greatest percentages of cases.
+In 2016 through 2023 the MPC and hospitals, respectively, reported the greatest percentages of cases.

-The following statistics are based on the 193 cases of other lung diseases confirmed from 2022.
+The following statistics are based on the 207 cases of other lung diseases confirmed from 2023.

 Similar to delays in reporting cases of silicosis, OLDs reports are incomplete from delays in hospital reporting.
-Table 11 shows the primary reporting source of the 193 persons confirmed with OLDs in 2022.
-In 2022, the MPC reported 59% of the 193 cases, hospitals reported 16% of the cases, death certificates reported 4% of the cases, Workers' Compensation reported 12% of the cases, the MI Emergency Medical Services (EMS) system reported 7% of the cases, and physicians reported 2% of the cases.
-In 2022, there were no reports from laboratories.
+Table 11 shows the primary reporting source of the 207 persons confirmed with OLDs in 2023.
+In 2023, the MPC reported 51% of the 207 cases, hospitals reported 27% of the cases, Workers' Compensation reported 8% of the cases, the MI Emergency Medical Services (EMS) system reported 12% of the cases, and physicians reported 3% of the cases.
+In 2023, there were no reports from laboratories or death certificates.

-One hundred thirty-nine of the OLDs cases were classified as chemical irritation/irritative bronchitis, 12 had asbestos-related disease, six had hypersensitivity pneumonitis, three each had chemical pneumonitis or metal fume fever, two each had smoke inhalation, COPD, a lung infection, COVID or legionnaires disease, and one each had coal workers' pneumoconiosis or histoplasmosis.
-An additional 16 had a definite work-related respiratory illness that could not be classified more specifically (Table 10).
+One hundred sixty-five of the OLDs cases were classified as chemical irritation/irritative bronchitis, 10 had hypersensitivity pneumonitis, six had asbestos-related disease, five each had chemical pneumonitis, COPD or blastomycosis, and one each had smoke inhalation, metal fume fever, siderosis or polymer fume fever.
+An additional 13 had a definite work-related respiratory illness that could not be classified more specifically (Table 10).

-The following case narratives describe exposures and symptoms related to OLDs cases reported in 2022:
+The following case narratives describe exposures and symptoms related to OLDs cases reported in 2023: